songweizhi/BioSAK/BioSAK_tutorial/Demo_tree_visualization_with_iTol/README.md

 ![Step_2](figures/Step_2.jpg)

-# How to prepare these files
+# How to prepare iTOL-recognizable files

-+ Some tools suggested by iTOL: https://itol.embl.de/help.cgi#external
+1. Some tools suggested by iTOL: https://itol.embl.de/help.cgi#external

-+ You can also use [BioSAK](https://github.com/songweizhi/BioSAK)'s iTOL module to prepare these files.
-Please refers to the [help page](https://github.com/songweizhi/BioSAK) for its installation.
+2. You can also use [BioSAK](https://github.com/songweizhi/BioSAK)'s iTOL module to generate iTOL-recognizable files.
+Please refers to the "Installation" section [here](https://github.com/songweizhi/BioSAK) for its installation.

-  The purpose for developing this module is to generate iTOL-recognizable file for your dataset, parameters (e.g. colour, font size and strip width) provided in the output file might need further adjustment.
-The best way to optimize your plot is to visualize your tree with the default output and optimize the parameters by looking at the tree.
+  The purpose for developing this module is to generate iTOL-recognizable file for your dataset, parameters (e.g., colour, font size...) provided in the generated file might need further adjustment.

   Input files for the following commands can be found in `files_needed/raw_data`.